KartheekLade/kartheeklade.github.io/_posts/2021-02-03-CANBus-Introduction.md

   <figcaption>Standard CAN Packet</figcaption>
 </figure>

-The frame format is as follows: The bit values are described for CAN-LO signal.
+The frame format is as follows: The bit values are described for CAN-LOW signal.

 | Field name                        | Length (bits) | Purpose                                                                 |
 |-----------------------------------|---------------|-------------------------------------------------------------------------|